motiejus/erlualib/README.markdown

 interface that is very similar to the Lua C API.
 In the future it will also include a higher level API to simplify things further.

-This is a fork of Ray Morgan's Erl-Lua library[1] with:
+This is a fork of Ray Morgan's [Erl-Lua] library with:

 * Rebar
 * Much better test coverage (all API except for boilerplate is covered)